 Anything we create or are in the present,

-will improve in time and with intention.
+will improve in time with intention.

 It must work as we need it to, in order